maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 be required by any service provider, while it should not be allowed for any service consumers.
 The main purpose of the interface's ***deleteXml*** operation to allow the system administrators to correct issues related to the registered Instances XML documents.
-It is implemented following the REST methodology and receives as an input the ID of the Xml object to be deleted.
+It is implemented following the REST methodology using a DELETE HTTP method.
+It receives as an input the ID of the Xml object to be deleted.
 The MSR will respond with the outcome of the deletion operation, whether successful or not.

 #### Operation Functionality
 <!--